tradingview/charting-library-tutorial/documentation/integration.md

 # Integration

-From this article you will know the base elements of the integration and you will create a skeleton that we will use further.
+From this article you can learn the basic elements of integration and you can create a skeleton version that we can use later on.

 ## Browser support

-In the example we are using ES6, that might be not supported by some old browsers like Safari or IE11.
-If you want to run this sample in old browsers, you will need to transpile all modules to es5 standard or add polyfills.
+In the example we are using ES6, which might be not supported by some older browsers, such as Safari or IE11.
+If you want to run this sample in older browsers, you will need to transpile all modules to ES5 standard or add polyfills.

 ## Getting the Library